Japan's Abe reaffirms conviction that TPP benefits Asia-Pacific

 "Japan wants to exert leadership so that we can steer the debate toward a clear direction at a ministerial meeting in Hanoi."

-However, Abe said he did not rule out the chance of signing a bilateral free trade agreement (FTA) with the United States, an option Washington favours.
+However, Abe said he did not rule out the chance of signing a bilateral free trade agreement (FTA) with the United States, an option Washington favors.

 "It's among the various options available for Japan," he added.
 "But we need to discuss more what's best for Japan."